 Completed in partial fulfilment of a BA in [add your degree course here] 20--.

 - The final version of the Dissertation should be presented double-spaced, single-sided, and in a binding sufficiently strong to hold the sheets securely (metal/plastic spiral bound or book bound) and provide an adequate front and back cover.
 Use margins of at least 3 centimetres all around to aid binding as well as the writing of markers’ comments.

-- Dissertations must be handed in to the Departmental Secretary not later than 12 noon on the last day of the spring term.
+- Dissertations must be uploaded onto Tabula AND a hard copy handed in to the Departmental Secretary not later than 12 noon on Monday 18th March 2019.

 Problems can arise (computer failure, printer out of ink, printing or binding queues, payment card declined etc.) so make sure you do not leave anything to the last day/minute.
 Marks will be deducted for late submission.

 - Dissertations are not returned.
 Remember to print out or xerox a copy for yourself.

 Criteria for assessment: